Services for Birth Parents & Relatives

-We provide counselling, tracing and intermediary services to support everyone affected by adoption.
-If you have lost someone to adoption we can:
+We provide specialist advice, guidance, tracing and intermediary services to support everyone affected by adoption.
+If you are a birth relative who wishes to reconnect with someone lost to adoption our Private Intermediary Service can:

-- Trace the adopted adult and make the first contact on your behalf.
+- Trace who you are trying to find and make the first contact on your behalf

-- Support both parties through the initial stages of reunion.
+- Where contact is wanted, support all parties through the initial stages

-- Offer specialist guidance throughout (our counsellors have a wealth of experience in this complex area).
+- Offer specialist guidance throughout (our intermediaries have a wealth of experience in this complex area)

-In the first instance please telephone us (see our Advice Line numbers listed above) for a discussion about your particular situation and for information about the costs of the service.
+In the first instance, we recommend you contact us (see dedicated number and mailbox below) for a discussion about your particular situation and for information about the costs of the service.